Click on Logo to return to Home Page

 Tutschku, this year’s Fromm Festival will also employ the sound

-diffusion of HYDRA, a system of multiple speakers arranged
+diffusion of HYDRA, a system of multiple speakers arranged throughout

 the concert hall.